Frequently asked questions

 - My password for the online portal does not work.
 What should I do?

-You can reset your password by clicking on “Request new password” and entering your username and e-mail address.
-Please send an e-mail to the fees team if you continue to encounter problems.
+You can reset your password by clicking on “Request new password” and entering your username and email address.
+Please send an email to the technical support team if you continue to encounter problems.

 - I am having difficulties when viewing or editing information via the online portal.
 What should I do?

 The online portal is only compatible with the following internet browsers: Internet Explorer (version 9 or later), Google Chrome and Firefox.
-If you continue to encounter technical problems despite using one of these browsers, please contact the fees team by e-mail.
+If you continue to encounter technical problems despite using one of these browsers, please contact the technical support team by email.

 - After entering the IBAN for a direct debit, I receive a message that my “bank does not exist”.
 What should I do?